 Participants

 Seventy students from the University of Illinois at Urbana-Champaign participated in the online study in exchange for course credit.
 Data from sixty-two students (46 female, 16 male) were used in this analysis.
 Data from 10 students were excluded (1 due to data collection issues; 3 due to incomplete cell counts for our ANOVA analysis; 7 due to having performed below 2 standard deviations of the group means in either the training phase or transfer phase).
 We selected our sample size according to the lower bound of effect sizes found from a similar study by Sandry, Schwark, and MacDonald (2014) (Cohen’s d = 0.3).
-We estimated needing 70 participants for a within-samples design to achieve a beta level of .8 at an alpha level of 0.5.
+We estimated needing 70 participants for a within-samples design to achieve a (1 – beta) level of 0.8 at an alpha level of 0.05.
 We advertised 70 participation slots and collected responses until the cutoff.
 All participants had normal or corrected-to-normal vision and normal color vision.

 Materials